KanoraxMP/KanoraxMP/README.md

 Hi , I am a student computer science .
 I wish to do a project about network security , web app and desktop app dev . but I never stop to do and learning.

 * 🌍  I'm based in Thailand
 * 📙  I’m interested Programming and Cyber Security 🛡️💻
-* ⚡  I' like to eat western foods , east foods and drink green tea.
+* ⚡  I like raising dogs, I love dogs.
 * 📫  DM For Work and Inquire

 <a href="https://www.github.com/KanoraxMP" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/KanoraxMP?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>